Nicci Robinson—Chief Executive

 How do you see your role within S.H.E.: As an experienced therapist I am able to offer therapeutic support to members, run therapeutic personal development groups and creative therapy groups.

-Why did you get involved: I was around when S.H.E. started to grow right at the beginning and was inspired by the passion and commitment of everyone involved especially Hannah and Jacqui.
+Why did you get involved: I was around when S.H.E. started to grow right at the beginning and was inspired by the passion and commitment of everyone involved especially Jacqui.
 At that point I was in full time employment and didn’t have the time to get involved.
 As the years progressed I felt drawn to the people and to the work.
 When the opportunity to work freelance for S.H.E. came along I was very pleased to step in and become a part of the organisation.